tomasc/mongoid_ability/README.md

 1. Setup subject classes and their default locks.
 2. Define permissions using lock objects embedded (or associated to) either in user or role.
 3. Use standard [CanCanCan](https://github.com/CanCanCommunity/cancancan) helpers (`.authorize!`, `#can?`, `#cannot?`) to authorize the current user.

-## How it works?

-The ability class in this gem looks up and calculates the outcome in the following order:

-1. User locks, defined for `:subject_id`, then `:subject_type` (then its superclasses), then defined in the subject class itself (via the `.default_lock` macro) and its superclasses.
-2. Role locks have the same look up chain as the user locks.
-The role permissions are optimistic, meaning that in case a user has multiple roles, and the roles have locks with conflicting outcomes, the ability favors the positive one.

-See the test suite for more details.

 ## Contributing